Hacksburg/latchburg/README.md

 Specifically for our system, the contents of this repository are kept in /usr/lib/latchburg/latchburg, and the virtualenv is in /usr/lib/latchburg/env.
-The meet.py and doorman/doorman.py are called by scripts /usr/bin/meet and /usr/bin/doorman, respectively.
+The meet.py and doorman/doorman.py scripts are more easily called by the bash scripts /usr/bin/meet and /usr/bin/doorman, respectively.
 There's a line in /etc/rc.local that calls /usr/bin/doorman on boot, so it should run automatically whenever the pi is rebooted.